AkiChen/Correlative-Filters-Caffe/README.md

     --gpu=1 \
     --use_mirror=true
 </code></pre>
-In which: `--model` means the model definition, `--weights` means the trained net, `--class_num` means the total kinds of samples, `--iterations` means the number of iterations needed to test all the samples(for cifar10 it's 100), `--outfile_name` is up to your choice, `--gpu` is the gpu id you want to test on, `--use_mirror` is whether you would like to test on mirror patches( so you might train on 5 or 10 patches)
+In which: `--model` means the model definition, `--weights` means the trained net, `--class_num` means the total kinds of samples, `--iterations` means the number of iterations needed to test all the samples(for cifar10 with test batch 100,it's 100), `--outfile_name` is up to your choice, `--gpu` is the gpu id you want to test on, `--use_mirror` is whether you would like to test on mirror patches( so you might test on 5 or 10 patches)